getcarina/getcarina.com/_reference/2016-03-30-tips-and-tricks.md

 DOCKER_VERSION=1.10.2
 ```

-### Unset all Docker environment variables.
+### Unset all Docker environment variables

 ```
 $ unset ${!DOCKER_*}
 ```

-### Log into a container
+### Log in to a container
-While it's not technically SSH, this function helps you quickly log into a
+Although it's not technically SSH, this function helps you quickly log in to a
 running container so that you can look around and run commands.

-1. Add the following bash function to your bash profile.
+1. Add the following Bash function to your Bash profile.

     ```
     docker-ssh() {